khoih-prog/Blynk_Async_WM/README.md

 - ServeStatic plugin that supports cache, Last-Modified, default index and more
 - Simple template processing engine to handle templates

+#### Why using SSL insecured mode now

+This so-called **"insecured mode"**

+1. permits you to actually connect to a **TLS server** (port 443,9443, etc., especially with expired CA Certs such as **Blynk Cloud**).
+It won't let you connect to plain non-SSL server because full encryption is still required.
+2. You never have to worry about CA Certs' update and to include every trusted CA root certificate of every TLS server
+3. Still requires **encryption**.
+It just does not **validate the certificate or fingerprint**.
+Insecure because we could be subject to a **MITM** (**M**an-**I**n-**T**he-**M**iddle) attack.
+4. It's still much better than **plain non-SSL** mode which just communicates using no encryption at all.

+So this is the much better choice.

+For more information, check [Blynk WiFiManager for ESP8266/ESP32 (including ESP32-S2, ESP32-C3) with Multi-WiFi and Multi-Blynk.
+Fix SSL issue for Blynk Cloud Server now](https://community.blynk.cc/t/blynk-wifimanager-for-esp8266-esp32-including-esp32-s2-esp32-c3-with-multi-wifi-and-multi-blynk-fix-ssl-issue-for-blynk-cloud-server-now/41011/40) and [ESP8266 SSL connections down using Blynk_WiFiManager (ESP32 works fine, non-SSL 8266 works fine)](https://community.blynk.cc/t/esp8266-ssl-connections-down-using-blynk-wifimanager-esp32-works-fine-non-ssl-8266-works-fine/52144/19)

 #### Currently supported Boards